arachne-threat-intel/thread/CONTRIBUTING.md

 At Arachne Digital, we greatly value the contributions of our community members.
 Your dedication and hard work drive the success of Thread.
 To show our appreciation, we have established several ways to recognise and attribute your contributions.

 * Contributor Hall of Fame: Our Contributor Hall of Fame is a dedicated page on our website where we highlight the exceptional contributions made by community members.
 This is where your name and profile can shine, alongside a description of your significant contributions.
-* Authorship and Credits: Within the codebase, we encourage the use of author tags or comments to give direct attribution to contributors for specific sections or features they have authored.
-For example, a comment like // Authored by [Your Name] within the code provides clear attribution.
 * Commit Messages and Changelogs: Our detailed changelog includes the names of contributors next to the changes or features they have introduced.
 This makes it easy for users and fellow contributors to see who contributed what in each release.
-* Project Credits: In our README file, you will find an "[Acknowledgments](https://github.com/arachne-threat-intel/thread/blob/main/README.md#acknowledgements)" section that lists the names of individuals who have made substantial contributions.
+* Project Credits: In our README file, you will find an "[Acknowledgements](README.md#acknowledgements)" section that lists the names of individuals who have made substantial contributions.
 * Social Media Shoutouts: We use our project's social media channels to publicly acknowledge and thank contributors.
 We share their profiles, contributions, and achievements with our followers.
 * Personal Thank-You Notes: As a token of our appreciation, we may send personalised thank-you notes or emails to contributors.
 These messages will express our gratitude for your efforts and acknowledge your unique contributions.